PrefectHQ/prefect/docs/host/index.md

 ### Differences between a Prefect server and Prefect Cloud

-The self-hosted Prefect server and Prefect Cloud share a base of features.
-Prefect Cloud also includes the following features that you can read about in the [Cloud](/cloud/) section of the docs.
+The self-hosted Prefect server and Prefect Cloud share a common set of features.
+Prefect Cloud also includes the following features:

 - [User accounts](#user-accounts) &mdash; personal accounts for working in Prefect Cloud.
 - [Workspaces](/cloud/workspaces/) &mdash; isolated environments to organize your flows, deployments, and flow runs.